Rughalt/D35E/README.md

 # Foundry VTT 5th Edition

-An implementation of the first edition of Pathfinder for Foundry Virtual Tabletop (http://foundryvtt.com).
+An implementation of the 3.5e Dungeons and Dragons system for Foundry Virtual Tabletop (http://foundryvtt.com).

 The software component of this system is distributed under the GNUv3 license